maevekenny/hci584-gitlab-metrics-dashboard/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-To see more architecture and high-level details of the system, refer to the [Developer Guide](./docs/developer-guide.md).
+To see more architecture, high-level details of the system, bugs, and future enhancements, refer to the [Developer Guide](./docs/developer-guide.md).

-To understand how to navigate and significance of components on the displays, refer to the [User Guide](./docs/user-guide.md).

 ### Get Code